lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Container/README.md

 # Container

-This is Twig implementation of the [Container] component.
+This is Twig implementation of the [Container][container] component.

 Basic example usage: